Having excess inventory and obsolete stock can be very costly for ecommerce retailers.

 That’s why having solid and smart inventory reduction strategies in place can be invaluable.

-Of course, this means more space and attention can be given to better selling items.
-But it also takes some of the pressure off when forecasting how much stock to purchase in the first place.
+This means more space and attention can be given to better selling items.
+But it also takes some pressure off when trying to forecast how much stock to purchase in the first place.

 How to use inventory reduction strategies

 It’s always a good idea to keep a close and regular eye on your inventory management system to see how long stock has been sitting.
-As soon as it passes a certain time threshold, treat it as ‘excess stock’ and start systematically applying inventory reduction strategies.
+As soon as it passes a certain time threshold, treat it as ‘excess inventory’ and start systematically applying available inventory reduction strategies.

-This way, you’re not suddenly realising something hasn’t moved in a while and desperately trying to clear excess stock last minute.
+This way, you’re not suddenly realising something hasn’t moved in a while and desperately trying to clear obsolete stock last minute.

-With this in mind, let’s take a deeper look at our top inventory reduction strategies and ideas for clearing out excess stock.
+Let’s take a deeper look at our top inventory reduction strategies and ideas for reducing inventory levels and clearing out excess stock.

 MyProtein do this very well.
 They offer a reminder of the discount code at the top of the page, under the image thumbnails and on the pages themselves.

-A giveaway or competition is a great inventory reduction strategy as it creates a new buzz about excess stock.
-But it can also help you gather more contacts or build up your social media following.
+A giveaway or competition is a great inventory reduction strategy as it creates a new buzz about excess stock – and can then improve customer demand for it.
+But it can also work to gather you more contacts or build up social media following.

 If you don’t currently have a reward or loyalty scheme in place you should look into it as a priority.
 There are some great apps like Smile.io, FiveStars and Belly that can increase a customer’s lifetime value by up to 40%.

 But they can also be used as one of your inventory reduction strategies.
-Simply offering double rewards points on certain items is a great way of getting a purchase.
+Simply offering double rewards points on certain items is a great way to improve customer demand (and cash flow).

 Pop-up stores are a cost effective way of gaining exposure and vital customer feedback.
 You can set these up anywhere as a great way to clear old stock.